motm-therapy/website/docs/contact.md

 - [123-456-7890](tel:1234567890)

-If you are ready to schedule an intake appointment with a provider, please visit our [services](services.md) page.
+If you are ready to schedule an appointment with a provider, please visit our [services](services.md) page.

 If you are experiencing a medical emergency, please call [911](tel:911).